 When I lift a little more weight, it boosts my confidence so much.
 I am working on losing weight and being super confident in my own body.
 To be confident, is to be an unstoppable woman.
 Also, lifting makes me that much more independent when I don’t need someone to carry something for me.

-So ultimately, I don’t think the gym membership is really too much of a price to pay.
+I will gladly continue to “waste money” on my gym membership.
+I honestly don’t think the gym membership is really too much of a price to pay.
 While I could use the money for debt, my happiness and health is more important to me.
 Now, if your membership card never gets taken out of your wallet and you can’t even remember how to get to your gym, then it is time to look into cutting the ties.
-That is a good reason to either start getting into the gym or cancel the membership, but I truly don’t think I could make it through a week without some sort of physical exercise.
+That is a good reason to either start getting into the gym or cancel the membership.